Zckyy/EFT-Sound-ESP/README.md

 This tool allows you to recieve audible feedback after killing an enemy on EFT (video game) (Escape from tarkov).

-Now u dont need to flank guys that you killed with a grenade.
+Now you dont need to flank people that you killed with a grenade.

 ## Installation